 Because you’re a Husky, through and through.
-Becoming an Alumni Network Advisory Committee or Affinity Group volunteer is an easy way to give back with some great perks for you, too!
+Becoming an Alumni Network Advisory Committee, Affinity Group, or School or College volunteer is an easy way to give back with some great perks for you, too!

 About UConn Alumni Relations

 UConn Alumni Relations serves more than 270,000 alumni worldwide with the primary goal of increasing alumni engagement.
 Our focus is three-fold: to welcome, connect, and support through a variety of programs, events, and activities that provide a lifelong connection to UConn Nation.

 This cannot be achieved without our network of committed volunteers.

 In fiscal year 2021, UConn Nation tuned in for events from: